One Day In Bern Itinerary (Visit Landmarks & Scenic Spots)

 The itinerary details for Rathaus are merged with the Church of Saint Peter and Saint Paul’s.
 See the next section.

 While tours are available inside Rathaus, I wouldn’t recommend joining if you’re only visiting Bern for a day.
-Instead, head to the small square, Rathausplatz, in front of the town hall and admire its late-Gothic facade.

 The last time I was there, a cafe with al fresco seating offered a place to eat and relax while taking in the view of the town hall.
 The Vennerbrunnen fountain, also located in Rathausplatz, adds a tranquil vibe with its gentle water drips.